 - Extremely Low Income: 30% of the area’s median income level.

 These income limits also coincide with a family’s size.
 Income limits are designed for families containing anywhere from one to eight individuals.
-Families of one that are extremely low-income may make $15,000 a year, but for a family of eight, it may be $30,000 a year to be considered extremely low-income level.
+Families of one that are extremely low-income may make $15,000 a year.
+But for a family of eight, $30,000 a year may be considered as an extremely low-income level.
+The Housing and Urban Development Department decides the family size requirements and the local PHA also contributes to these requirements.
+The most common aspects that the Program takes into consideration are whether you have children and if any family member in your household currently has a disability.
+Also, the Program would like to know if you experienced forced displacement due to an evacuation, government action, or any other reason.

 Prioritization of Extremely Low Income:

 There is prioritization that happens for Section 8 vouchers to low income individuals.
 People that are in more need (extremely low-income level) get first priority when it comes to available assistance vouchers.
-The next priority is very low-income level, and the last priority is the low-income level.
+The next priority is the very low-income level, and the last priority is the low-income level.
+The main priority is extremely-low income families and individuals because they are the most financially struggling.
+This Program focuses on helping families and individuals who are in need of help the most.

 How Is a Family’s Income Calculated?

-In order to properly determine a family’s yearly income, many key aspects are considered.
-All sources of income are included when determining the income of the family.
+In order to properly determine a family’s yearly income, the Program considers many key aspects.
+These aspects measure how much financial assistance a family might need.
+It also defines the current financial situation of the family, which paints a picture for the Program.
+The Program includes all sources of income when determining the income of the family.
 These sources will include:

 - Overtime Pay